Dr. SudheerNeurologist

 When to worry: see a neurologist urgently if you have a sudden severe headache ('worst of your life'), new headache after age 50, headache with fever and stiff neck, or headache with weakness, seizures or vision loss.
 Get an MRI within days if you have a new daily headache lasting more than 3 weeks without a clear cause.

 Bottom line: recurring migraine-like attacks with normal periods between them are almost always migraine.
 A new, constant, worsening headache — especially with vomiting, vision change or personality shift — needs neurological assessment and usually MRI.
-Do not panic, but do not ignore red flags.

 Frequently Asked Questions

-Direct answers for common comparison questions.
+Direct answers for common questions about comparison care with Dr. Sudheer.

 Yes — nausea and vomiting are common in migraine.
 Vomiting alone does not mean a tumor.
 Worry if vomiting is every morning without migraine features.